realXtend/doc/arch_article/simple.rst

 ==========

-In this paper, we described the realXtend project and focused especially on its Entity-Component architecture which provides a general extensibility mechanism for building 3D virtual worlds.
+In this paper, we described the realXtend project and focused especially on its Entity-Component-Action architecture which provides a general extensibility mechanism for building 3D virtual worlds.
 The Tundra SDK, which is built entirely using the EC model, is a true platform that does not get in the way of the application developer;